ysig/GraKeL/dev/_sources/user_manual/installation.rst.txt

 ---------------------------
 Windows Comatibility Issues
 ---------------------------
-There are two major compatibility issues concerning windows.
+There are two major compatibility issues concerning **Windows**.
-The first one concerning `cvxopt`_ has to do with the fact that `cvxopt developers`_ use for their `python build a package called Mingwpy`_ which constrains the valid Python 3 version for Windows to 3.4.
+The first one concerning `cvxopt`_ has to do with the fact that `cvxopt developers`_ use for their python build, `a package called Mingwpy`_ which constrains the valid Python 3 version for Windows to 3.4.
 This huge drawback restricts our project compatibility to Python-3.4 except if user installs the `Python prebuilt libraries of Christoph Gohlke`_.